 Yes and no. Although the idea of cooking a spaghetti squash whole sounds like a fantastic shortcut for lazy cooks like me, the final texture and the extra time needed to cook a whole squash turned me off.
 No bueno for me, but you may find the super-fast prep time worth the mushier texture.

-Time to make Instant Pot spaghetti squash!
+How to make Instant Pot spaghetti squash

 With a paring knife, cut the spaghetti squash in half, crosswise.
 (Trust me: a small, sharp paring knife will easily pierce the skin of the squash, and you won’t risk clumsily slicing off your fingers with a large kitchen knife.)